diefenbach/django-us/README.rst

 Introduction
 ============

-django-us is plain and simple URL shortener based on Django.
+django-us is a plain and simple URL shortener based on Django.